-2020 Annual Drinking Water Quality Report For
+2021 Annual Drinking Water Quality Report

-North Brookfield Water Department

-North Brookfield, Massachusetts MassDEP PWS ID # 2212000
+For North Brookfield Water Department North Brookfield, Massachusetts MassDEP PWS ID # 2212000

-Once again we are pleased to provide you with our Annual water quality report for the past year.
+We are pleased to provide you with our annual water quality report for the past year.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our goal is to provide you with a safe and dependable supply of drinking water that meets all state and federal drinking water standards.